charithrdy/Image-Orientation-Classifier/README.md

 proposed in one of the research papers.
 We made use of the weight, error calculation and the logic for handling multiclass.
   - [Algorithm](https://web.stanford.edu/~hastie/Papers/samme.pdf)

+## Random Forest

+For decision tree, we have used an ensemble learning approach, where we have built random decision forests and using the max voting label out of all to predict the output.

+### Logic:
+ - By following the thumb rule for random forests i have considered square root number of features.
+So since we have 192 features in the form of R, G, B for each image, i have randomly generated 14 features and considered them to build each tree.
+ - I am calculating the entropies for each node at the median value of that feature, to pick up the best node to split at any point of time.
+ - Using gini entropy to calculate this.
+Splitting at median threshold so as to have maximum possible data left for further lower part of the tree.

+ ### Implementation:
+ - I have used a binary tree to build the random forests.
+With Tree as a main class and Node as sub class.
+ - Recursively built each random forest, by calling the bestsplit method, which returns the feature to split at, which gives max entropy.
+ - This helps us with runtime efficiency while both training and testing.
+### Parameter Tuning:
+ - When i tried to tune for depth cutoff, n=11 seemed to be stable, the peak point. > 11 it seems to overfitting and thus performing worse.
+ - For number of trees, more the trees better was the accuracy.
+But it seemes to stabilize after n= 60.
+### Dynamic depth cut-off:
+  - Later on i have followed a technique, where I am constantly checking if a node predicts a particular label with at least 90% confidence, then I am stopping the splitting there.
+Thus, it is a dynamic cutoff.